 Running with Lions

-Just released this June, Running with Lions is already generating buzz—including from Simon vs. the Homo Sapiens Agenda author Becky Albertalli, who called it “funny, wise, and ridiculously romantic.”
+Simon vs. the Homo Sapiens Agenda author Becky Albertalli called Running With Lions “funny, wise, and ridiculously romantic.”
 Out-and-proud goalie Sebastian gets the surprise of his life when his best friend-turned-enemy, Emir, shows up to train for their final high school soccer season.
 Wanting to let bygones be bygones, Sebastian extends an olive branch for the sake of their team's success—only to realize that winning Emir’s heart is the victory he wants most.
 Swoon!

 Related: 15 Books for Fans of Love, Simon